ist-dsi/kadmin/README.md

  - [Reading policy attributes](https://ist-dsi.github.io/kadmin/latest/api/index.html#pt.tecnico.dsi.kadmin.Kadmin@withPolicy[R](policy:String)(f:work.martins.simon.expect.fluent.ExpectBlock[Either[pt.tecnico.dsi.kadmin.ErrorCase,R]]=>Unit):work.martins.simon.expect.fluent.Expect[Either[pt.tecnico.dsi.kadmin.ErrorCase,R]])

 All of these commands can be made with authentication, i.e. using the **kadmin** command or without authentication using the **kadmin.local** command.
-Whether of not to perform authentication can be defined in the configuration.
+Whether or not to perform authentication can be defined in the configuration.

 Every command is idempotent except when changing either a password, a salt or a key.